Intergral nursing

 • Integral nurses also provide education to other healthcare providers, promoting interdisciplinary collaboration and a shared understanding of holistic care principles

-Read also: Applying the Theory of Integral Nursing
+Read also: Application of Theory of Nursing

 Collaboration